![]() SERG International

 Proprietary industrial projects (as opposed to proprietary academic rights in order to protect publication potential) will be handled as a separate entity.
 In this case, an explicit contract will be entered into between funding members and Principal Investigator and the deliverables will be stated.
 This is the only case where a final report may not be required based on the specific contract.

-For most Projects, SERG-I will hold back a minimum 10% of allocated funds.
+SERG-I will hold back 10% of allocated funds for all projects.
 These will be released upon acceptance of reporting requirements.
 Ultimately, acceptance of all SERG-I reports rests with the funding members.
 If a majority of the funding members accept a Final Report then the project is considered complete.
-If there is a dispute or in the unusual case of a deadlock, the SERG-I Executive Director will cast the deciding vote.
+If there is a dispute or in the unusual case of a deadlock, the SERG-I Program Lead will cast the deciding vote.
 The balance of project funds will be withheld and released only on report completion unless negotiated beforehand (i.e. in the case of the prospect of a long peer review process, the letter of submission to a journal would release the final balance of funds).

-It will be the responsibility of the Funding members working with the Executive Director to obtain project reports.
-Reporting delinquency is a problem and can, in some cases, result in the inability of a funding member to generate additional funds for contribution to SERG International.
-Principal Investigators who don't fulfil yearly interim or final reporting requirements will not receive further funding from SERG-I until reporting requirements have been completed.
+It will be the responsibility of the Funding members working with the Program Lead to obtain project reports.
+Reporting delinquency is a problem and can, in some cases, result in the inability of a funding member to generate additional funds for contribution to SERG-I. Principal Investigators who don’t fulfil yearly interim or final reporting requirements will not receive further funding from SERG-I until reporting requirements have been completed.

 In the event a delinquent report is not 'in the works' (i.e., actively being worked on by data analyses and writing, and has a scheduled reporting date), or is not likely to be prepared as acknowledged by the original PI, then that PI will be obliged to provide the raw data and associated results that were collected, the objectives of the project, and as much detail as possible about the material and methods that were used.
 This information may be made available to one or more of the original funding members of the project and subsequently made available by them to another researcher duly recognized by them and/or the SERG-I Executive who has interest in further analyses and reporting, though not necessarily to the exclusion of the original PI.